Want to become fluent in French?

 1. Exercise Your Four French Muscle Groups

-How do you go about doing a French vocab sprint?
-Just as you’ll find many cardio machines at the gym, there are many ways to go about it.
+How do you go about doing a French vocab microsession?
+Just as you’ll find many cardio machines at the gym, there are many ways to go about it:

-Try using flashcards to memorize vocabulary words quickly and easily nearly everywhere.
-Make your own flashcards or buy themed packs of flashcards from a bookstore or specialized website.
+- Try using flashcards to memorize vocabulary words quickly and easily nearly everywhere.
+You can make your own flashcards or buy themed packs of flashcards from a bookstore or specialized website.

-If you have a “gym buddy” working towards French fluency with you, you can do many of these games with a friend.
-Try racing to see how many words you can each come up with in a given category, or play a version of Boggle by trying to make as many words as possible with a given number of random letters.
+- If you have a “study buddy” working towards French fluency with you, try racing to see how many words you can each come up with in a given category, or play a version of Boggle by trying to make as many words as possible with a given number of random letters.

 3. Slow and Steady Wins the French Fluency Race